 All of the earlier options take hours for a car to recharge.
-Fast chargers by comparison take only around 25 minutes for cars with small batteries, and do this by providing a much greater amount of electricity and by changing it into direct current meaning it can be fed straight into the battery.
+Fast chargers by comparison take much less time, and make long distance road trips practical.
+They work by providing a much greater amount of electricity and by changing it into direct current meaning it can be fed straight into the battery.
 Like petrol, you can choose just to 'top up' your car and put in a few minutes' worth of power.

-This type of charging equipment is expensive to purchase and install (tens of thousands of dollars; although medium-powered lower cost options will come).
-They are purchased by organisations and put in key locations where a high volume of car owners can drive to, such as town centers, supermarkets or petrol stations.
+25 minutes typically adds 100km, however this type of charging equipment comes in a large range of speed and purchase costs (starting at \$15,000, to over \$50,000).
+They are purchased by organisations and put in key locations where a high volume of car owners can drive to, such as town centers, supermarkets or petrol stations, or workplace fleet carparks.
 They are overkill in locations where people intend to park for hours; a slower charger would be more appropriate there.